Nike Swim Camp at Seattle University Seattle, Washington

 - Every camper is eligible to receive merit-based prizes during camp

 The Nike Swim Camp at Seattle University is open to any and all entrants.
 For your safety and benefit, we recommend you have competitive swimming experience (e.g. U.S.S. age group, national qualifiers, high school swimmers, or summer league swimmers) and can swim at least 50 meters in all four competitive strokes: fly, back, breast and freestyle.Meet your coaching staff

 Directing the camp is Craig Nisgor, Head Men's and Women's Swim coach at Seattle University.
-An assistant coach at Brown University for the past four years, Craig enters his second season as the head coach at Seattle University.
+An assistant coach at Brown University for four years, he enters his third season as the head coach of the Seattle University.

 Nisgor joined Brown's coaching staff in July 2007 as the top assistant coach and recruiting coordinator, involved with all aspects of the Bears program including on-deck coaching, administrative duties, pool management, and season planning.
 Nisgor helped coach Brown's first Academic All-American in program history as well as three qualifiers for the U.S. Olympic Trials as the Bears set 28 school records and established 25 percent of the all-time top 10 times over the past four years.

 Nisgor came to Brown from the University of Alabama, where he was an assistant coach and recruiting coordinator for four seasons.
 While at Alabama, he experienced a great deal of success as he helped coach a two-time NCAA 200 breaststroke champion, the 2006 200 breaststroke world champion, and 22 All-Americans.